Do you know about the many benefits of using a cruise planner, travel agent, etc?

 Identifying a travel professional "perfect" for you means that you find someone who has a mission to fulfill your dream of a worry-free, stress-free and hassle-free vacation.

-Here is the ABC (decisive) test to identify your perfect cruise planner (or to determine if the one you have is "perfect" for you).
+Or, determine if the one you have is "perfect" for you.

 - A -